 Autonomous Underwater Vehicles and Risk of Loss

 Autonomous Underwater Vehicles (AUVs) are robotic devices that are self-powered and piloted by onboard computer systems.
 With the maturing of autonomous technology and better accessibility, there has been a growing interest in the use of AUVs for various scientific, commercial and military applications.
-Under-ice marine science research in the Antarctic is one example of usage (Nicholls et al., 2006)(Jenkins et al., 2010)(Cadena, 2011) (1–5).
-Beneath Antarctic’s ice lies unique ecological, geological and physical oceanographic ecosystems (6).
-It harbours valuable information on the Earth’s climate system and biogeochemical cycles, and also offers insights into other similar cold icy worlds such as that of Jupiter’s moon Europa, Saturn’s moons Enceladus and Titan, and even Neptune’s moon Triton (Cooper, 2016).
+Under-ice marine science research in the Antarctic is one such example of usage (Nicholls et al., 2006)(Jenkins et al., 2010)(Cadena, 2011).
+Beneath Antarctic’s ice lies unique ecological, geological and physical oceanographic ecosystems which harbour valuable information on the Earth’s climate system and biogeochemical cycles.
+It also offers insights into other similar cold icy worlds such as that of Jupiter’s moon Europa, Saturn’s moons Enceladus and Titan, and even Neptune’s moon Triton (Cooper, 2016).